 What are some typical use cases for Storm?

 In a Storm cluster, nodes are organized into a master node that runs continuously.

-There are two kind of nodes in a Storm cluster: master node and worker nodes.
-Master node run a daemon called Nimbus, which is responsible for distributing code around the cluster, assigning tasks to each worker node, and monitoring for failures.
+There are two kinds of nodes in a Storm cluster: master node and worker nodes.
+The master node runs a daemon called Nimbus, which is responsible for distributing code around the cluster, assigning tasks to each worker node, and monitoring for failures.
 Worker nodes run a daemon called Supervisor, which executes a portion of a topology.
 A topology in Storm runs across many worker nodes on different machines.